2019 Northeastern University Acceptance Rate: Class of 2023

 Have you been admitted to Northeastern?
 Congratulations!
-Below is a glimpse at what your classmates will be like.
+Below is a glimpse of what your classmates will be like.

 If you matriculate at Northeastern, you’ll be joining a diverse class, with students from all over the U.S. and the world, and have a chance to study in dozens of fields.